dutchalphaa/BMware-DMK/README.md

 - databaseName: the name of the database that you want to use, if useExistingDatabase is false this becomes the name of the new database.
 Leave empty to use the default database name: bmbuilder_testing

-the define function here is called to set up the initial schema for the database, this is done to unlock migrations.
-Right from the start
+the define function is called to set up the initial schema for the database, this is done to unlock migrations.
+Right from the start, however this is optional

 ---

+### Queries

-there are currently 4 query statements prebuild with this library:
+there are currently 4 query actions prebuild with this library:

 - create